headacheboy/cross-lingual-amr-parsing/README.md

 Before training, download the pretrained S2S-AMR-Parser in [this repo](https://github.com/xdqkid/S2S-AMR-Parser)

-The training data in English we used is [AMR 2.0](https://catalog.ldc.upenn.edu/LDC2017T10).
-To get training data in DE, IT, ES and ZH, use [MarianMT](https://huggingface.co/transformers/model_doc/marian.html) or other machine translation system.
+The training data in English we used is AMR 2.0[(here)](https://catalog.ldc.upenn.edu/LDC2017T10).
+To get training data in DE, IT, ES and ZH, use MarianMT[(here)](https://huggingface.co/transformers/model_doc/marian.html) or other machine translation system.

 The test data in DE, IT, ES and ZH can be found [here](https://catalog.ldc.upenn.edu/LDC2020T07).